systemshift/memex-server/README.md

 - **DAG-Based Storage**: Content organized as nodes in a directed acyclic graph
 - **Content-Addressable**: All content stored and referenced by hash for integrity and deduplication
 - **Flexible Linking**: Create typed, directional relationships between content
+- **Transaction System**: Cryptographic verification of all graph modifications with hash chain
 - **Dual Interface**: Use either CLI tool or web interface
 - **Single File Storage**: All data contained in one .mx file for easy backup and portability